Brainstorm (1983 film): Reception and legacy

 Brainstorm was released on September 30, 1983, almost two years after Wood's death.
-However, it opened on a small number of screens and with little publicity despite being lauded unofficially as "Natalie Wood's last movie".
+However, it opened on a small number of screens and with little publicity despite being described unofficially as "Natalie Wood's last movie".
 Rotten Tomatoes reports that 57% of 21 critics have given the film a positive review with an average rating of 5.69/10.

 Janet Maslin of The New York Times gave particular credit to Louise Fletcher's "superb performance".
 Christopher John reviewed Brainstorm in Ares Magazine Special Edition #2 and commented that "For those looking for nothing more than the same old spaceships and monsters, well, this one probably isn't for you – but then again, you've got all the movies you need this year.
 Brainstorm is for the rest of us."
 Roger Ebert of the Chicago Sun-Times gave the film a mixed 2 stars out of a possible 4, describing the premise as "a good idea for a movie" and credited Trumbull with providing "intriguing" special effects.
 However, Ebert thought the cast was not used well: "The characters take such a secondary importance to the gadget that we never feel much for them."

 John Nubbin reviewed Brainstorm for Different Worlds magazine and stated that "Efforts like Brainstorm luckily show that the genre's obituary may be a little further off than I thought."

 The film was not a commercial success, with a production budget of $18 million and grossing only $10 million in ticket sales in North America.

 Because of the immensely troubled production and disagreements with MGM, Trumbull opted never to direct a Hollywood film again.
 In 1983 he stated:

 I have no interest ... in doing another Hollywood feature film...Absolutely none.
 The movie business is so totally screwed up that I just don't have the energy to invest three or four years in a feature film.
 Moviemaking is like waging war.
 It destroys your personal life, too.
 The people who can survive the process of making films have largely given up their personal lives in order to do that, just because it's such a battle to make a movie.
 And in doing that, they've isolated themselves from the very audience that they're trying to reach.

 In 2013, he explained that the uncertain circumstances of Natalie Wood's death were the main reason for this decision.
 He later returned to filmmaking.